abxyzzzzz/c-/README.md

   This is a simple C# console application that generates the [Fibonacci series](https://github.com/abxyzzzzz/c-/tree/main/Fibibicini%20Series) up to a user-defined number of terms.
 <h3>📌 What It Does?:</h3>

-  -Prompts the user to enter a number n
+- Prompts the user to enter a number n
+- Displays the first n terms of the Fibonacci sequence